-Progress on Goal #7: The first Ph.D. graduate in aerospace engineering at NMSU (Dr. Morad Nazari) recently defended and graduated in Dec.
+The first Ph.D. graduate in aerospace engineering at NMSU (Dr. Morad Nazari) recently defended and graduated in Dec.
 2013.
 Dr. Butcher taught AE 562 Astrodynamics for the second time in Fall 2013.
-The second PhD student in aerospace engineering at NMSU, Ehsan Samiei, is expected to defend his dissertation in Fall 2014.
+Dr. Butcher, who taught AE 562 Astrodynamics for the second time in Fall 2013, was Dr. Nazari's advisor.
+The second Ph.D. student in aerospace engineering at NMSU, Ehsan Samiei, successfully defended his dissertation in March 2015.
+He was co-advised by Dr.